How to Enable or Disable Dark Mode for All the Major Google Apps

 Whether you download new apps occasionally or are a daily Google Play visitor, you will surely want to play around with the dark mode for your favorite Android device.

-- In the menu, find Settings and tap it.
+- In the menu, find Settings and tap on it.

 - In the Settings menu, find the Theme option, tap it, and you will get to choose between Light and Dark.